Minecraft-Standards-Organization/Evacuate/CODE_OF_CONDUCT.md

 ## Article I: Purpose

 This Code of Conduct governs all interactions within this repository and its associated community spaces.
-It is established to ensure orderly, respectful, and standards-compliant participation in the development and maintenance of the Safety Signs Mod for Minecraft.
+It is established to ensure orderly, respectful, and standards-compliant participation in the development and maintenance of the Evacuate! mod for Minecraft.

 ## Article II: Scope